 About The Cost of Caring

 There is a shocking and devastating rise in suicide rates among veterinarians today.
 The Cost of Caring is a documentary about the high incidence of veterinarian suicide rates in the United States.
-The Centers for Disease Control and Prevention and the American Veterinary Medical Association published a joint study in the Jan.
-1, 2019 issue of the Journal of the American Veterinary Medical Association indicating that veterinarians were more likely to die by suicide compared to the general U.S. population.
+The Centers for Disease Control and Prevention and the American Veterinary Medical Association published a joint study in 2019 indicating that veterinarians were more likely to die by suicide as compared to the general U.S. population.
 Men were 2.1 times more likely and for women, it was worse at 3.5 times.
 The researchers cited multiple stressors that may play a role: the daily demands at work which include euthanizing pets, burnout, compassion fatigue, poor work-life balance, and being cyber bullied and vilified by pet owners for not meeting their expectations.
+This film delves into those issues and exposes this crisis in the pet med industry today.

 This documentary hopes to inform and educate the public about the devastating rise in suicide rates among veterinarians today and be a call to action to help prevent further loss of life in this profession.